The Battle of Perryville

-Late in the afternoon, a single Rebel brigade under Col. Samuel Powel assaulted Maj.
-Gen. Phillip Sheridan’s Union division on the Springfield Pike but was repulsed and fell back into Perryville.
+Late in the afternoon, a single Rebel brigade under Col. Samuel Powel assaulted Brig.
+Gen. Phillip H. Sheridan’s Union division on the Springfield Pike but was repulsed and fell back into Perryville.
 Sheridan’s men pursued, and some skirmishing occurred in the streets of the town as darkness fell.
-Around that time, Union reinforcements from the III Corps division of Brig.
-Gen. Alfred M. Shoepf threatened the Rebel left flank.
-Although he had won a tactical victory, Bragg, short of men and water, withdrew during the night, and, after pausing at Harrodsburg, retreated by way of Cumberland Gap into eastern Tennessee.
-The Confederate offensive was over, and the Union would control Kentucky for the rest of the war.
+Although he had won a tactical victory, Bragg, short of men and water, withdrew during the night and, after pausing at Harrodsburg, retreated by way of Cumberland Gap into eastern Tennessee.
+The Confederate Heartland Offensive was over, and the Union would control Kentucky for the rest of the war.

 Donate today to preserve Civil War battlefields and the nation’s history for generations to come.